physicell-training/Presentation-Template/README.md

 None for this module.

-## Notes for template that woudl be removed
+## Notes for template that must be removed in the actual training module
 1. Keep your powerpoint in the pptx_source directory
 2. Create a PDF (PDF/A compliant) and put into root directory
 3. Create a new qr code (go to https://www.qrcode-monkey.com/)
-   1. dfdf
+  a.
+Put the URL of the github repo in the "Your URL" field
+  b.
+Use the ./qr_code/PhysiCell-colorful-smaller.png image in the "Add logo image" field
+  c.
+Click "Download PNG" and save to ./qr_code as qr-code-xx.png (where xx is the number of your training module)
-3. Make sure to fix hyperlinks on title page
+3. Make sure to fix hyperlinks on title page and include the correct QR code.